wadeguidry/Primo-Book-Cover-Carousel/README.md

 This project generates a rotating carousel of book covers representing book titles currently "trending" in my library.
 "Trending" being loosely defined as books that were recently returned :)

-This project is intended primarily for members of the Orbis Cascade Alliance, but any other Ex Libris Alma customers may also find this project of interest.
+I am publishing this project primarily for members of the Orbis Cascade Alliance, but other Ex Libris Alma customers may also find this project of interest.

 To see the code in action, you can check out: